 How to Apply

 Announcing openings for multiple T32 predoctoral traineeships in the U of U Genetics Training Program.
-The UGTP provides partial stipend support, supplemental funds, and training activities for graduate students doing genetic research, broadly defined.
+The UGTP provides partial stipend support, supplemental funds, and training activities for graduate students doing genetic and/or genomic research, broadly defined.

-The goal of our program is to support and augment the training that students receive within their home labs and departments.
 Trainees participate in year-round activities of the Training Program including: UGTP-sponsored seminars, the Annual Retreat, and HGEN 7850 Genetics Conferences, where trainees present their research and participate in discussions and workshops.
 All trainees also are expected to complete foundational and advanced coursework in genetics and computational methods.

 Eligibility